t-kellett/bank-tech-test/README.md

 irb
 require './lib/transactions'
 require './lib/currentaccount'
+require './lib/statement'
 account = CurrentAccount.new  #creates a new account with a default balance of 0 that you can deposit or withdraw from
 ```
-* While in `irb` you can then use the methods `account.deposit(num)`, `account.withdraw(num)` where `num` is any number and print a statement of transactions using `account.transactions.print_statement` which outputs the day a withdrawal or deposit to the console.
+* While in `irb` you can then use the methods `account.deposit(num)`, `account.withdraw(num)` where `num` is any number then add the existing transactions to a statement of transactions using `account.transactions.create_statement` which adds the transactions to a formatted statement read for printing.
+* You can then call `account.transactions.statement.print_statement` to print the statement to the console

 ## Domain Model
-* This was implemented across 2 classes `CurrentAccount` and `Transactions` to respect the SR principle.
+* This was implemented across 3 classes `CurrentAccount`, `Transactions` and `Statement` to respect the SR principle.
 A domain model representing the implementation:

 ![Domain Model](images/domain_model.jpg)